 The first question was which way to go and once again, Mohsin came to the rescue.
 He pointed us to the path that eventually takes one to Thajiwas Glacier.

 From Sonamarg and the main road, we were to walk towards this mosque and then continue on the path from there.
-We came out of the hotel, spotted a way towards the mosque (circled in the pic below), and started walking.
+We came out of the hotel, spotted the way toward the mosque (circled in the pic below), and started walking.

 The difficult part of the trek is the first 500 meters.
 There is a steep climb near this mosque that will definitely leave you panting.
 The picture below was clicked while we were returning but this is the stretch that I am talking about.

 The good news is that this is the only difficult stretch of the entire stretch.
 The rest of the 3 kilometers trek is mostly a straight walk on a narrow dirt path that turns into a paved one for the last 1.5 kilometers.

 There are a few parts where you will have to walk up and down but those are just short stretches.

 Also Read: Food to Try in Kashmir & Where